duncanmcclean/simple-commerce/docs/customising.md

 ## Routing

 By default, Commerce gives you a [front-end boilerplate](./front-end.md).
 So you can see those front-end view we also register our [own routes](https://github.com/damcclean/commerce/blob/master/routes/web.php).
-But sometimes you may want to custimise how those routes look.
+But sometimes you might want to customise how those routes look.

-You can change the way your routes look by updating your site's `routes/web.php` file and point the routes to our controllers.
+We've made it easy so that you can change any of the routes we give you.
+All you need to do is change the format of the URLs in your `config/commerce.php` file.

-Bearing in mind, you'll also need to change the routes for the views of our front-end boilerplate as some of the URLs for `<form>` tags are hard coded in.
+Note that any routes you define as Commerce routes will override any routes for pages or other collections.